-Reglagene is advised by drug discovery and development professionals with exceptional track records of advancing new cancer medicines into the clinic and onto the market.
+Reglagene is advised by drug discovery and development professionals with exceptional track records of advancing new cancer medicines into the clinic and onto the market

-Jim Heddles has 30 years of experience in preclinical drug discovery computing, having lead infrastructure and scientific projects and teams within Sanofi and its predecessor companies.
-Jim most recently had the privilege of leading a phenomenal IT/Informatics team through a complete rebuild of architecture, systems and applications after the acquisition of the Sanofi Tucson facility by Icagen.
+Jim Heddles has 30 years of experience in preclinical drug discovery computing, having led infrastructure and scientific projects and teams within Sanofi and its predecessor companies.
+Jim most recently had the privilege of leading a phenomenal IT/Informatics team through a complete rebuild of architecture, systems, and applications after the acquisition of the Sanofi Tucson facility by Icagen.
 His passion is to help companies understand their workflows and data needs and adopt the most appropriate tools to enable excellent decision making for drug discovery.

-Dr. Marx is the principal at Marx Pharma, LLC and a medicinal chemist with nearly 20 years of industry experience, mostly in the oncology therapeutic area.
+Dr. Matthew Marx is the principal at Marx Pharma, LLC, and a medicinal chemist with nearly 20 years of industry experience, mostly in the oncology therapeutic area.
 As a project scientist, project leader, or department head, he has been responsible for over 20 development candidates (Regulatory Toxicology candidates) and a dozen Initial New Drug applications.
 He completed his PhD in Organic Chemistry at the University of California at Berkeley and postdoctoral work at the University of Texas at Austin.
 His prior roles include Head of Oncology Chemistry at Pfizer’s Groton, CT site (1998–2010) and Chemistry Department Head at Takeda California (2010–2015).
-Dr. Marx currently is the Vice President of Discovery Chemistry for Mirati Therapeutics in San Diego.
-Dr. Marx is widely regarded in the Medicinal Chemistry community and is the outgoing chair of the Medicinal Chemistry Gordon Research Conference.
+Dr. Marx currently is Vice President of Discovery Chemistry for Mirati Therapeutics in San Diego.
+He is widely regarded in the Medicinal Chemistry community and is the outgoing chair of the Medicinal Chemistry Gordon Research Conference.